 While I do enjoy watching the actual baseball game, I admit that I probably enjoy the between-innings entertainment a little more.
 The Lansing Lugnuts have some fun activities while the teams prepare for the next inning.

-During one of the games I attended, I saw kids in a potato sack race, adults on a bouncing horse race, kids building a hamburger and more.
-Plus Big Lug came out during the 7th Inning Stretch!
+During one of the games I attended, I saw kids in a potato sack race, adults on a bouncing horse race, kids building a hamburger, and more.
+Plus Big Lug himself came out during the 7th Inning Stretch!